 After that, I signed the books and then had to organise a safe way to post them all out while minimising my exposure to the outside world.

-As I write this, I’m getting help from my business support buddy Louisa van Vessem to get that postage task sorted.
+I sought help from my business support buddy Louisa van Vessem to get the postage task sorted.

 I hadn’t originally considered creating an audio version of the book.
 But when I posted about it on LinkedIn and received ~85 expressions of interest, I knew there was likely to be enough demand to justify making the effort.

 I decided to narrate the audio myself and, after a helping coaching session with voiceover artist Samantha Boffin, I started recording the audio for each chapter.
 (I did this work while the paperback was off being produced and prepped for printing.)